ENARM Pentagun

 The Pentagun is a five-round shotgun manufactured by the Brazilian firm ENARM (Empresa Nacional de Armas).
-It has a revolver-type cylinder and could be fired double action only.
+It has a revolver-type cylinder and could be fired in double action-only.

-Gas blow-by between cylinder and barrel was prevented by means of movable barrel, which was pulled just prior to firing 1.5mm backwards into the corresponding recesses in cylinder.
+The Pentagun's design prevented the gas venting that occurs between the cylinder and barrel on typical revolvers, by means of a movable barrel, which was pulled just prior to firing 1.5mm backwards into the corresponding recesses in the cylinder.
 The shotgun utilizes a straight-line configuration (similar to AR-15) in order to minimize muzzle rise when firing.